futurice/unity-good-practices/README.md

 ## Recommended assets

+This section will list some highly recommended but perhaps not always relevant assets.
+Not mentioned in this section is Reactive Extensions for Unity which we will cover later.

 ### DOTween - Animating from scripts

 You could be spending hours upon hours writing your own [easing functions][easing-functions] in some Update-loop or UniRx Observable - or you could use a tweening library.